 The Texas Commission on Environmental Quality (TCEQ) TPDES General Permit TXR150000 regulations pursuant to Section 26.040 of the Texas Water Code and Section 402 of the Clean Water Act.
 Also, 30 Texas Administrative Code (TAC) Chapter 213 is known as the Edwards Aquifer Rules and requires a Water Pollution Abatement Plan (WPAP) to be developed for construction activities over the Edwards Aquifer Recharge Zone.
 A Contributing Zone Plan (CZP) is required for construction activities over the Edwards Aquifer Contributing Zone.
-As this site is located inside the Edwards Aquifer Contributing Zone, a CZP was required.
-If applicable, the WPAP or CZP are required to be on site at all times.
+As this site is located inside the Edwards Aquifer Contributing Zone, a CZP is required.
+The CZP is required to be on site at all times.